fabiomattei/uddocs/_tutorials/letscreateanewjsontemplatelist.md

 ### What now?

-Now I am able to create another resource for a new list to add to another page and I do not need to create again HTMLBlock and Json template file.
+Now I am able to create another <a href="{{site.baseurl}}/resources/resource">resource</a> for a new list to add to another page and I do not need to create again HTMLBlock and Json template file.

 Let's say I want to create another list maybe listing the books of a given author.
 The author id will be passed as GET parameter will be validated and eventually used in the following query in order to filter data.